Where to Invest in Real Estate in 2025: Roots, EquityMultiple, Concreit, and Gatsby Investment

 Roots

-Roots offers a portfolio of residential rental properties made up of single-family homes and multi-family properties in the greater Atlanta area.
+Roots' REIT offers a portfolio of residential properties focused on the workforce housing segment currently in Atlanta and Augusta, GA, with expansion plans across the Southeast.
 What sets Roots apart is its unique "win-win" model, where good renters (those who pay rent on time and take care of the property) can also become investors in the fund.
 This strategy has led to low vacancy, low turnover costs, and historically high returns for investors.

 Concreit